-A. Universal precautions shall be observed to prevent contact with blood and OPIM.

-- B. Engineering and Work Practice Controls shall be used to eliminate or minimize exposure (See Appendix IV Building Custodial Services Bloodborne Pathogens Clean Up Standard Operating Procedure). - a.
-Handwashing facilities shall be readily accessible or where not feasible, antiseptic hand cleanser and clean towels provided.
-Hands shall be washed as soon as feasible after using alternate cleaning methods. - b.
-Hands shall be washed as soon as feasible after removal of gloves or other personal protective equipment (PPE). - c.
-Hands and other skin shall be washed with soap and water immediately after contact with blood or OPIM. - d.
-Mucous membranes shall be flushed with water immediately after contact with blood or OPIM. - e.
-Contaminated needles and other sharps - 1) Contaminated needles and other sharps shall not be broken, sheared, bent, recapped, or removed. - 2) Where recapping or needle removal is medically required, a one-handed technique or mechanical device shall be used. - 3) Where applicable needles and/or sharps shall be substituted with a safer device (e.g. plastic transfer pipets for Pasteur pipets, blunt needles for hypodermic needles for syringe filtration, disposable scalpels, etc.). - f.
-Immediately after use, contaminated reusable and disposable sharps must be placed in appropriate containers which are puncture resistant, leak-proof, biohazard labeled, color coded with standard, and which do not require hand retrieval from inside the container. - g.
-Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lens are prohibited in exposure areas. - h.
-Food or drink shall not be stored or kept where blood or OPIM are present. - i.
-Blood and OPIM shall be handled in such a manner as to minimize splashing, spraying, spattering, or generation of droplets.
+- A. Universal precautions shall be observed to prevent contact with blood and OPIM. - B. Engineering and Work Practice Controls shall be used to eliminate or minimize exposure (See Appendix D - Building Custodial Services Bloodborne Pathogens Clean Up Standard Operating Procedure). - Handwashing facilities should be readily accessible or where not feasible, and antiseptic hand cleanser and clean towels provided.
+Hands shall be washed as soon as feasible after using alternate cleaning methods. - 2.
+Hands shall be washed as soon as feasible after removal of gloves or other PPE. - 3.
+Hands and other skin shall be washed with soap and water immediately after contact with blood or OPIM. - 4.
+Mucous membranes shall be flushed with water immediately after contact with blood or OPIM. - 5.
+Contaminated needles and other sharps: - a.
+Contaminated needles and other sharps shall not be broken, sheared, bent, recapped, or removed. - b.
+Where recapping or needle removal is medically required, a one-handed technique or mechanical device shall be used. - c.
+Where applicable needles and/or sharps shall be substituted with a safer device (e.g., plastic transfer pipets for Pasteur pipets, blunt needles for hypodermic needles for syringe filtration, disposable scalpels). - 6.
+Immediately after use, contaminated reusable and disposable sharps must be placed in appropriate containers which are puncture resistant, leak-proof, biohazard labeled, color coded with standard, and which do not require hand retrieval from inside the container.

-- j.
-Mouth pipetting/suctioning is prohibited. - k.
-Blood and OPIM specimen containers for storage or transport shall be leak-proof, properly closed, and biohazard labeled. - I. Secondary containers are required if the primary container becomes contaminated or could punctured. - m.
-Equipment which may become contaminated shall: - 1) Be examined before servicing or shipping. - 2) Be decontaminated as necessary. - 3) Be labeled stating which portions remain contaminated. - 4) Have appropriate information conveyed to affected employees and servicing personnel before allowing handling.
+- 7. Eating, drinking, smoking, applying cosmetics or lip balm, and handling contact lenses are prohibited in exposure areas. - 8.
+Food or drink shall not be stored or kept where blood or OPIM are present. - 9.
+Blood and OPIM shall be handled in such a manner as to minimize splashing, spraying, spattering, or generation of droplets. - 10.
+Mouth pipetting/suctioning is prohibited. - 11.
+Blood and OPIM specimen containers for storage or transport shall be leak-proof, properly closed, and biohazard labeled. - 12.
+Secondary containers are required if the primary container becomes contaminated or could be punctured. - 13.
+Equipment which may become contaminated shall: - a.
+Be examined before servicing or shipping. - b.
+Be decontaminated as necessary. - c.
+Be labeled stating which portions remain contaminated. - d.
+Have appropriate information conveyed to affected employees and servicing personnel before allowing handling.